IMPORTANT NOTICES

 Contact Us

-ABFT is a certification and accreditation organization and cannot provide consultative or referral services.
-Therefore, ABFT will not reply to any inquiries of this nature.
+ABFT is a certification body and cannot provide consultative or referral services.